-Jewelers moved by boy’s story about mother’s medical woes
+Boy’s story about ailing mother inspires jeweler’s generosity

 “By being on immune suppressants, she’s never been able to fight infections, and that’s pretty much what happens,” Trepanier said.
 “They kept having to cut more because the infection kept coming back.”

-The family lives in Turner.
 Trepanier said she was shocked to see the sixth-grader meet back up with her in Shaw’s supermarket Monday night with a bag from Day’s Jewelers in his hands.

 Kaden told her the story.

-“I said, ‘You’re kidding, right?'”
-The pair walked back to the jewelry store together.
+“I said, ‘You’re kidding, right?’ ” The pair walked back to the jewelry store together.

 “When I went in, they said they’d never seen such a polite little boy in all their lives,” Trepanier said.
 “I thought that was amazing.”